blogfoster/wp-blogfoster-insights/blogfoster-insights/trunk/README.txt

 = Uploading in WordPress Dashboard =

+1. Create a `.zip` archive of the plugin (`make zip` in root directory)
-1. Navigate to the 'Add New' in the plugins dashboard
+2. Navigate to the 'Add New' in the plugins dashboard
-2. Navigate to the 'Upload' area
+3. Navigate to the 'Upload' area
-3. Select `blogfoster-insights.zip` from your computer
+4. Select `blogfoster-insights.zip` from your computer
-4. Click 'Install Now'
+5. Click 'Install Now'
-5. Activate the plugin in the Plugin dashboard
+6. Activate the plugin in the Plugin dashboard
-6. Go to 'blogfoster Insights'
+7. Go to 'blogfoster Insights'

 = Using FTP =